neondatabase/neon/docs/rfcs/027-crash-consistent-layer-map-through-index-part.md

 Pageserver crashes are very rare ; it would likely be acceptable to re-do the lost work in that case.
 However, regular pageserver restart happen frequently, e.g., during weekly deploys.

-In general, restart faces the problem of tenants that "take too long" to shut down.
+In general, pageserver restart faces the problem of tenants that "take too long" to shut down.
 They are a problem because other tenants that shut down quickly are unavailble while we wait for the slow tenants to shut down.
 We currently allot 10 seconds for graceful shutdown until we SIGKILL the pageserver process (as per `pageserver.service` unit file).
 A longer budget would expose tenants that are done early to a longer downtime.